Whether you’re planning to self-publish or seek traditional publication via a literary agent, here’s how I may be able to help you:

-- The Society for Editors and Proofreaders‘ FAQ page includes detailed answers to questions including what copyeditors and proofreaders do, and why and how to use the services of copy-editors and proofreaders.
+- The Chartered Institute of Editing and Proofreading‘s FAQ page includes detailed answers to questions including what copyeditors and proofreaders do, and why and how to use the services of copy-editors and proofreaders.

 - Writers & Artists is a respected and reputable resource for authors and illustrators, with a wealth of knowledge including articles such as What does a literary agent do?, How to find a literary agent and Beware vanity publishing.

 - The Society of Authors is a trade union for all types of writers, illustrators and literary translators, at all stages of their careers.
 Some of their guides and useful articles are free even to non-members.
 If you’ve been offered a publishing deal, you may like to read What sort of deal are you being offered? and their article on vanity publishing.

 - The Society of Children’s Book Writers and Illustrators is an international non-profit organisation offering membership to both aspiring and established writers and illustrators of children’s books.
 The British Isles chapter offers events such as masterclasses and critique groups, and runs Undiscovered Voices, an annual competition for unpublished and unagented children’s book writers and illustrators living in the EU.

 - BookTrust has some great Tips and advice for young writers.